We don't learn to be generous as well until we experience it from others.

-It has taken another seven years of being a part-time missionary and starting a small business, and ever so gradually making enough to support myself.
-Of course I’ve always tithed and given offerings, but now the numbers look better (to me), and I am learning to give wisely and discretely, even withholding when I sense undue pressure, but… It seems God’s generosity through my friends has not stopped, and I’m constantly humbled to see how He meets my needs before i even realize I have them.
+It took another seven years of being a part-time missionary and starting a small business, and ever so gradually making enough to support myself.
+Of course I've always tithed and given offerings, but now the numbers look better (to me), and I am learning to give wisely and discretely, even withholding when I sense undue pressure, but...
+It seems God's generosity through my friends had not stopped, and I'm constantly humbled to see how He meets my needs before I even realize I have them.

-In the last couple of months one friend, who is generous to a fault, has blessed me with a new Bible and a fur coat – which turns out to be a huge comfort on chilly nights when my little ol’ house is too cold!
+In just a couple of months one friend, who is generous to a fault, has blessed me with a new Bible and a fur coat - which turned out to be a huge comfort on chilly nights when my little ol' house is too cold!
 This week the brother of a dear pen pal (now deceased about three years), sent a Christmas card with a wad of cash!